saudm3012/SYSC3303_G11_W24/SYSC3303_G11_W24/README.md

 * Scheduler - managing communication between FloorSocket and ElevatorSocket in an elevator system.
 Handling the flow of data packets between floors and elevators.
 * SchedulerSocket - managing communication between the scheduler and elevators or floor subsystems in an elevator system.
 It handles the sending and receiving of data packets through UDP using DatagramSockets.
 * ScheulerElevatorSocket.java - manages communication between the elevator and the elevators.
 Handles sending and receieving of data between elevator and scheduler through UDP and Datagram sockets
-* SchedulerState - defines an enumeration SchedulerState with two possible states: IDLE and WAIT_ACK
+* SchedulerState - defines an enumeration with possible states the scheduler can be in
-* ElevatorStates - defines an enumeration ElevatorStates with four possible states: IDLE, MOVING, LOADING, and UNLOADING.
+* ElevatorStates - defines an enumeration with possible states the elevator can be in
 * Direction.java - Defines enumeration of the direction that the elevator is currently moving
 * ElevatorData.java - Contains info on the elevators direction
 * Fault.java - Defines enumeration of the different Faults that could occur
 * Timer.java - simple timer that can be used to manage timeouts in a state machine

 Test files
+* ElevatorStateTest - JUnit test class designed to test the state transitions of an Elevator object in an elevator system.
+The test focuses on the elevator state machine, simulating the process of receiving a request, moving to the specified floor, loading/unloading passengers, and returning to an idle state.
+For iteration 4, handling of faults was included
 * InputReaderTest - Tests if input reader receives data packet info correctly from data.txt file
 * FloorSocketTest - Tests FloorSubsystem send() functionality and make sure info send is correct
 * ElevatorSocketTest - Tests Elevators ProcessData() functionality and make sure info send is correct
 * FloorRequestTest - Tests conversion between bytes and FloorRequest type
-* ElevatorStateTest - JUnit test class designed to test the state transitions of an Elevator object in an elevator system.
-The test focuses on the elevator state machine, simulating the process of receiving a request, moving to the specified floor, loading/unloading passengers, and returning to an idle state.
 * SchedulerTest - JUnit test case for the Scheduler to test if scheduler transitions from its states on time

-### Set-up Instructions (For Iteration 3)
+### Set-up Instructions (For Iteration 4)

 Instructions below for macOS Users (assuming no pre-installations have been done):

 1. Download Zip File L1_G11_iteration_1.zip
 2. Open IntelliJ IDEA CE and select "open"
-3. Navigate to the folder under L1_G11_iteration_1 called SYSC3303_G11_W24 and click "open"
+3. Navigate to the folder SYSC3303_G11_W24 and click "open"
 4. A pop-up screen will appear, select "Trust Project"
 5. Let the project load for a few minutes
 6. Under DataPacketTest.java, line 1 is import org.junit.jupiter.api.BeforeEach;